sammcj/smcleod/content/posts/2023-11-14-mba-washing/index.md

 draft: false
 ---

-"MBA Washing" refers to the phenomenon where individuals, often with a strong theoretical or academic background but limited recent practical experience, adopt and reinterpret industry-specific terminology and cultural movements.
+"**MBA Washing**" refers to the phenomenon where individuals, often with a strong theoretical or academic background but limited recent practical experience, adopt and reinterpret industry-specific terminology and cultural movements.

+--

 This reinterpretation is typically influenced by their academic learning, recent literature, and biases towards larger enterprise perspectives.
 As a result, the original intent and practical effectiveness of these concepts, such as DevOps or Platform Engineering for example, may be diluted or misrepresented.